Posted on Friday, November 9, 2012 at 10:14 UTCTweet

 Lagos And The Challenge Of Water Transportation

-Addressing the transportation and traffic challenges of a complex mega city like Lagos has been a major priority of the Fashola administration over the last five years.
+Addressing the transportation and traffic challenges of a complex Mega city like Lagos has been a major priority of the Fashola Administration over the last five years.
 The need to exploit alternative means of transportation mode cannot be over-emphasized given the complex nature of the sector in the state.
 One of such other alternatives being exploited by the government is water transportation through which seven corridors have been identified for development and mass transportation.
-This include Ijede-Badore, Badore-Admiralty-Osborne Marina, Ikorodu-Marina, Ijegun Egbe which around Okokomaiko that will burst out at Mile 2 to Marina, Oke-Afa in Isolo to Festac to Mile 2 to Marina, Ajegunle to Marina and Iddo to Marina.
+This include Ijede- Badore, Badore- Admiralty-Osborne Marina, Ikorodu-Marina, Ijegun Egbe which around Okokomaiko that will burst out at Mille 2 to Marina, Oke-Afa in Isolo to Festac to Mille 2 to Marina, Ajegunle to Marina and Iddo to Marina.

 It is a big relief for commuters that operations have begun on Ikorodu –Marina, Badore –Admiralty- Osborne to Marina and also Ijede to admiralty.
 This serves as an alternative means of transportation and has reduced traffic jam associated with major roads in Lagos, especially on those axes.